human-se/demo-ransack-f24/README.md

-# Searching and Sorting with Ransack
+# Searching and Sorting with Ransack Demo

 This demonstration shows how to use the [Ransack](https://github.com/activerecord-hackery/ransack#readme) gem to add searching and sorting to the todos index page from the [Pagination with Pagy Demo](https://github.com/human-se/demo-pagy-f24#readme).